Izhavia

 JSC Izhavia (ОАО «Ижавиа») is an airline based in Izhevsk, Udmurtia, Russia.
 It is the national airline of the Udmurt Republic of Russia and operates domestic charter and scheduled passenger services.
 Its main base is Izhevsk Airport.
+As of June 2025, the airline is banned from flying into the EU like all other Russian airlines.

 History

 The airline was formed in 1992 from the Aeroflot Izhevsk Division and was originally known as Izhevsk Air Enterprise.

 Destinations

 As of September 2021, Izhavia flew to the following destinations as part of its scheduled services: